 Don’t have time to read about all the different cameras?
 Use the links above to jump to each section quickly.

 Otherwise, read on to find out the key differences between these five categories of digital cameras.

-DSLRs replaced film SLR cameras in the early 2000s, and despite the recent rise of mirrorless cameras, DSLRs still hold a large share of the market today.
+DSLRs replaced film SLR cameras in the early 2000s and, despite the recent rise of mirrorless cameras, DSLRs still hold a large share of the market today.

-To take an image, the shutter button is pressed, the mirror swings up, the focal plane shutter opens to reveal the sensor, and the image is then captured on the camera’s sensor.
+To take an image, the shutter button is pressed, the mirror swings up, the focal plane shutter opens to reveal the sensor, and the image is captured on the camera’s sensor.